 A list of the investigators and partner organizations involved in the study:

-Thomas Chandler, PhD, is an Associate Research Scientist at the National Center for Disaster Preparedness, The Earth Institute, Columbia University and an Adjunct Assistant Professor at Teachers College, Columbia University.
-He is the principal investigator of a $398,000 two year grant with the U.S. Centers for Disease Control examining the public health systems response to Hurricane Sandy in the NYC Area (2013-2015), and the principal investigator of a $150,000 two year grant with the Office of the Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health & Human Services, on the usage of social media during disasters (2014-2016).
+Thomas Chandler, Ph.D., is a Deputy Director at the National Center for Disaster Preparedness and an Adjunct Assistant Professor at Teachers College, Columbia University.
+He is the principal investigator of a $398,000 two-year grant with the U.S. Centers for Disease Control examining the public health systems response to Hurricane Sandy in the NYC Area (2013-2015), and the principal investigator of a $150,000 two-year grant with the Office of the Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health & Human Services, on the usage of social media during disasters (2014-2016).

 Benita Panigrahi, MD, MS, joins NCDP as a postdoctoral research scientist, investigating the complex health systems response to disasters.
-Her past disaster experience includes providing general assistance and medical relief in Hurricane Sandy, Haitian Earthquake, and Hurricane Katrina response and recovery efforts.
-She has a clinical background in general surgery, having completed two years of postgraduate training at the State University of New York Downstate/Kings County Hospital Center in Brooklyn, NY.
+Her past disaster experience includes providing general assistance and medical relief during Hurricane Sandy, the Haitian Earthquake, and Hurricane Katrina’s response and recovery efforts.
+She has a clinical background in general surgery, completing two years of postgraduate training at the State University of New York Downstate/Kings County Hospital Center in Brooklyn, NY.

-Jeff Schlegelmilch, MPH, MBA, is the Managing Director for Strategic Planning and Operations at the National Center for Disaster Preparedness.
+Jeff Schlegelmilch, MPH, MBA, is the Director at the National Center for Disaster Preparedness.
 He oversees projects related to the practice of disaster preparedness and guides the development of strategic planning for the center.
-His areas of expertise includes public health preparedness including planning, training and exercising.
+His areas of expertise include public health preparedness, including planning, training, and exercising.

 Noelle Gallant, MA, is an evaluation specialist at Yale New Haven Center for Emergency Preparedness and Disaster Response, with expertise in analyzing qualitative data regarding disaster response.